InventoryManagementSystemSVFC/InvetoryManagementSystem_Documentation/InventoryManagementSystemDocu.md

   - Can place sales orders and check order status.
   - Can access customer information and order history.

-  • Warehouse Staff
-  - Can update inventory levels based on physical counts.
-  - Can manage receiving and shipping of goods.
-  - Can update order fulfillment status.

    • Supplier
   - Can access purchase orders sent by the Inventory Manager.